Bangarh: Pala period

+Muslim period

 Muslim rule was first established in Bengal in 1204 by Muhammad Bakhtiyar Khalji.
 The kingdom was called Lakhnawati or Lakhnauti.
 The capital was located sometimes at Lakhnawati and sometimes at Devkot.
 Bakhtiyar Khalji died at Devkot in 1205–06, possibly murdered by Ali Mardan Khalji, who was governor of Naran-Koh.

+The uppermost archaeological layer at Bangarh (Stratum I) corresponds to the Muslim period.
+Structures from this period appear to have been poorly built, heavily reusing earlier materials and often built on top of older structures.
+On top of that, they have been poorly preserved due to subsequent human activity such as agriculture.

 Debīkoṭ was listed in the Ain-i-Akbari as a mahal in sarkar Lakhnauti (the name is spelled "Dihikoṭ" or "Dehīkoṭ" in extant copies of the Ain).
 The mahal of Debīkoṭ was listed with an assessed revenue of 31,624 dams.
 It was also the seat of a juwār (subdivision between a sarkar and a mahal) including 6 other mahals, although none of the others have been located.

 Excavations at Bangarh

-The earliest excavations at Bangarh was carried out by a team led by K.G.
+The earliest excavations at Bangarh were carried out by a team led by K.G.
 Goswami during 1938–41.
 Located on the bank of the Punarbhaba, the excavated site reflects its urban character.
-The site has its core in the form of a citadel surrounded by mud ramparts (area about 25 hectares) which dates from the earliest phase of the site.
-The earliest phase remains uncertain, as the excavations could not reach the natural soil.
+The site has its core in the form of a citadel surrounded by mud ramparts (area about 25 hectares), which dates from the earliest phase of the site.
 The citadel area revealed five cultural phases dating from the time of the Mauryas to the medieval period.
-The initial phase (the Mauryan period) indicates that the city had a modest beginning in which it had probably a mud rampart wall.
-It was only in the following phase (the Kushana period, 200 BCE - 300 CE) a brick built wide rampart wall is found with drains, cesspits and residential buildings made of burnt bricks of a very large size, showing distinct signs of prosperity and burgeoning urbanism.
-The excavated materials of the Gupta period are not comparable with the richness and diversity of those belonging to Kushana cultural phase.
+The initial phase (the Mauryan period) indicates that the city had a modest beginning in which it probably had a mud rampart wall.
+It was only in the following phase (the Kushana period, 200 BCE - 300 CE) that a brick built wide rampart wall was found with drains, cesspits and residential buildings made of burnt bricks of a very large size, showing distinct signs of prosperity and burgeoning urbanism.
+The excavated materials of the Gupta period are not comparable with the richness and diversity of those belonging to the Kushana cultural phase.
 Though the late Gupta phase of Bangarh is marked by decadence, particularly in terms of building activities, the Pala period (mid 8th century -12th century), in sharp contrast, indicates a picture of efflorescence.
 Rampart walls, compound walls, residential quarters, temples with ambulatory path and its enclosing walls, damp proof granaries, bathrooms, drains and ring wells suggest a prosperous condition of the city.

+A second excavation was undertaken by the Archaeological Survey of India beginning in 2011.